t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 Safe Method:
 : A method that does not result in any state change on the origin server when applied to a resource.
-For example, the GET method only returns a representation of the resource state but does not change the resource.
-Thus, it is always safe for a client to retrieve a representation without affecting server-side state.

 Server:
 : A node that listens for requests, performs the requested operation and sends responses back to the clients.